 Other available data sources that support a more complete picture of AOD treatment in Australia include:

 The AODTS NMDS contains information on treatment provided to clients by publicly funded AOD treatment services, including government and non-government organisations.
-Information on clients and treatment services are included in the AODTS NMDS when a treatment episode provided to a client is closed (see Glossary).
+Information on clients and treatment services are included in the AODTS NMDS when a treatment episode provided to a client is closed (see Key terminology and glossary).

 Information on the following types of treatment are reported: